rmrk-team/rmrk-spec/standards/rmrk1.0.0/entities/nft.md

 }
 ```

-Example id: `5105000-0aff6865bed3a66b-DLEP-0000000000000001`.
+Example id: `5105000-0aff6865bed3a66b-DLEP-DLEP15-0000000000000001`.

 When processing NFTs and their interactions, tools MUST explode the NFT by `-` and if the number of
-fragments is anything other than 4, the remark should be discarded as invalid:
+fragments is anything other than 5, the remark should be discarded as invalid:

 - element 0 is the block in which the NFT was minted.
 - elements 1 and 2 together make the [collection ID](collection.md).
+- element 3 is the instance ID of the NFT (its symbol).
-- element 3 is the serial number of the current NFT instance.
+- element 4 is the serial number of the current NFT instance.

 ### Data